eyedeekay/imgmaker/README.md

 This is a script used to generate an image file containing a Debian image for a tablet which can be booted from an SD card.

+Please keep in mind that these readme's(And also my blog) are the notes of an aimless, underachieving, untrained amateur.
+I've tried to be detailed enough to be perfectly clear to me.
+I probably make mistakes, I probably say things that are unnecessary.
+But I think it'll probably be helpful as long as you're mindful of who wrote it.

 What does it do?
 ================